All Episodes

 The Jews are barbaric apes and the most evil creatures.

-And and I'm barely touching the surface here.
+And I'm barely touching the surface here.

-I mean, you got TV puppets encouraging kids to quote liberate Jerusalem.
+I mean, you got TV puppets encouraging kids to, quote, liberate Jerusalem.

 I mean, well, the problem is now Joe Biden wants to offer a place in this country for these refugees.

-How will we ever ascertain or determine if they have been indoctrinated, considering it is basically institutionalized in in places like Gaza?
+How will we ever ascertain or determine if they have been indoctrinated, considering it is basically institutionalized in places like Gaza?

 That is the sad reality.